ksong21/ksong21/README.md

 ### Hi there 👋

-I'm a software engineer with skills in React, Node.js, Spring Boot, SQL/NoSQL, UI/UX, and more.
+I'm a software engineer with a broad range of skills in React, Node.js, SQL/NoSQL, UI/UX, and more.